 Outstanding maintenance arrears on 1993 and 2003 schemes

-The balance of £3.957 billion as at 31 March 2015 is the cumulative total of outstanding arrears since the Child Support Agency was established in 1993.
+The balance of £3.976 billion as at 31 March 2016 is the cumulative total of outstanding arrears since the Child Support Agency was established in 1993.
 This balance represents the total amount owed by non-resident parents to either the parent with care or, in some instances, the Secretary of State.
-Current legislation allows the Department to write off arrears only in very limited circumstances.
+Current legislation allows the Department to write off arrears only in very limited¬ circumstances.
 The NAO considers that these figures do not give a true and fair view because of the level of error in the underlying case data, which is a result of both inaccurate maintenance assessments by caseworkers and incorrect processing of cases.
-The best available estimates of the impact of incorrect processing of cases indicate that the reported arrears at 31 March 2015 are overstated by around £15.9 million and understated by around £113.7 million.
+The best available estimates of the impact of incorrect processing of cases indicate that the reported arrears at 31 March 2016 are overstated by around £15.9 million and understated by around £115.8 million.

 The future of the Client Funds schemes

 The Department is currently part-way through the process of closing cases on the 1993 and 2003 schemes, issuing letters to customers who have cases on the 1993 and 2003 systems informing them that their cases are to be closed and inviting them to apply under the 2012 scheme rules.
 The Department is already reporting improved levels of accuracy in the 2012 scheme as compared with the same stage for the 1993 and 2003 schemes.
-Cases assessed under the 2012 scheme use an automated interface with HMRC systems for the majority of maintenance assessments, which the Department believes will further enhance accuracy.
-However, any arrears that have accumulated under the 1993 and 2003 schemes will not transfer to the 2012 scheme account and are likely to remain in the 1993 and 2003 scheme account for a long period of time, with no current plans to address these.
+Cases assessed under the 2012 scheme use an automated interface with HMRC systems for the majority of maintenance assessments, which the Department believes will further enhance accuracy both in the initial maintenance assessment calculations and at annual review.
+Any arrears that have accumulated under the 1993 and 2003 schemes, however, will not transfer to the 2012 scheme account and are likely to remain in the 1993 and 2003 scheme account for a long period of time, with no current plans to address these.